 On the positive, the gill man's makeup is awesome.
 The suit is totally believable, and the effect is creepy.
 The suit seems pliable enough that the actor encased inside can still move around, and he gets involved in the action.
 James C. Havens directed the underwater sequences and did a great job.
 The shots are crystal clear, and even a silt filled fight between the creature and Denning comes off well.
 Director Arnold does well on dry land, turning the lagoon into a claustrophobic trap when the creature blocks the exit with a dead tree.
 Arnold seamlessly blends studio shots with location filming.

-All things considered, this is not a bad film, but no classic.
+All things considered, "Creature from the Black Lagoon" is not a bad film, but no classic.
 It is scarier and more entertaining than ninety percent of the horror and science fiction films that have come out since the mid 1950's.
 For nostalgia, you cannot beat it. (* * *) out of five stars.